-The Master of Science in mental health counseling degree program requires 60 semester hours of graduate credit including 9 semester hours of counseling practicum/internship and completion of a comprehensive examination.
+The Clinical Mental Health Counseling concentration requires 60 semester hours of graduate credit including 9 semester hours of counseling practicum/internship and completion of a comprehensive examination.
 The required courses and course descriptions are listed below.
 Each course within the program is 3 credits each.

 PYCL 502: Counseling Theories and Practice